Sohna: Mosque

 Gora Barak Mosque has a minaret (khamba in Hindi).
 The Quto Khan ki Masjid, built from local red sandstone, is in ruins.
-The Shah Nazam al haq Tomb was built over a Hindu temple.
+The Shah Nazam al haq Tomb is claimed to be built over a Hindu temple.
 The tomb has an inscription dating it to 1461, during the reign of Bahlul Khan Lodi of the Lodi dynasty of the Delhi Sultanate.
 Material from the Hindu temple was used to build the tomb.
 It stands on a high platform with stone steps on one side leading to the entrance, inside which is a pillared hall.
 Decorative features include inscriptions in Arabic, pointed Islamic arches and floral patterns.
 Educator Syed Ahmad Khan's grandfather is buried here, and notable Muslims were buried in the tomb complex of their favorite Sufi pirs.

 Gumbaz

 Lal Gumbaz of Sohna (Red Dome) and Kala Gumbaz of Sohna (Black dome) are west of the town.
 The 400-year-old tomb called Lal Gumbad is located in the vicinity of Ansal's Orchid Estate.
 It is made entirely of stone, the structure has a 12-pillared (barakhamba) hall in the entrance arcade that is made of red sandstone crowned with a dome.
 Attached behind this is the main tomb in stone masonry with a larger dome, exhibiting hybrid architectural styles from Tughlaq and Lodhi periods.

+In 2025, Haryana government announced a INR 95 crore restoration plan for upgrade of 20 monuments across the state including the Lal Gumbad at Sohna.